 And if you're traveling in a part of the world that doesn't have safe tap water?
 Consider getting a reusable water bottle with a built-in water purifier/filter.
 I like this one, called the Grayl.

 You can extend this tip to coffee mugs, too.
 If you're going to be working at a cafe (or hanging out at one for a while), make sure you speak up and ask for a glass mug instead of a disposable cup.
-And if you *are* going to be getting your coffee to-go, consider carrying your own thermos with you
+And if you're going to be getting your coffee to-go, consider carrying your own thermos, or a collapsible coffee cup.

 2. Skip the plastic straws